 Linalool is often found as a component of various essential oils, but it can also be processed and extracted into its pure form.
 Linalool can be found in skincare products, cosmetics, shampoo, soap, and more.

-Linalool Uses & Benefits In Skincare
+Linalool Uses & Benefits for Skin

-- Fresh scent – About 60-80% of soaps, detergents, shampoos, lotions, and other scented or perfumed hygiene products use linalool for its fresh, flowery scent.
+About 60-80% of soaps, detergents, shampoos, lotions, and other scented or perfumed hygiene products use linalool for its fresh, flowery scent.
 When combined with other fragrances and essential oils, linalool helps provide a pleasing, fresh smell in skin care products.

-- Repels insects – Many terpenes have been shown to have anti-insect properties, and repel insects like mosquitoes, flies, and more.
+Many terpenes have been shown to have anti-insect properties, and repel insects like mosquitoes, flies, and more.
 Linalool has been shown to have these properties, and is often used in insect repellents along with other terpenes like camphene and citronellol to repel a wide variety of insects while outdoors.

 Is Linalool Vegan?